frozenca/PPP-CPP/README.md

 # PPP-CPP
-Solution for exercises in Programming: Principles and Practices using C++
+Codes for exercises in Programming: Principles and Practices using C++